The party hasn’t started until the baked jalapeno poppers are served.

 uncooked Jalapeno Poppers on a baking sheet

-2. Mix remaining ingredients, reserving ½ cup of cheese.
+2. Mix remaining ingredients (full recipe below) reserving ½ cup of cheddar.

-3. Fill jalapeno halves with cream cheese mixture and top with remaining cheese.
+3. Fill jalapenos with creamy mixture and top with remaining cheese.

 Baked Jalapeno Poppers on a foil lined baking tray

-Did you make this recipe for Baked Jalapeno Poppers?
-Be sure to leave a comment and rating below!
+Did you enjoy this Jalapeno Poppers Recipe?
+Leave a comment and rating below.

 Baked Jalapeno Poppers on a baking tray